JeelDobariya38/PyFileHandling/CONTRIBUTING.md

 ## License

-By contributing to `pyfilehandling`, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to `PyFileHandling`, you agree that your contributions will be licensed under the [MIT License](LICENSE).
 Make sure you understand and agree with this before submitting your contributions.